jylisadoney/is-204/1-activity.md

 ---
 # Source evaluation activity

+Select one source below, visit [Slido](https://www.sli.do), and enter participant number 6342 to complete the activity.

 ## Set 1
 <!--
 Gerber, A. S., & Green, D. P. (2000).
 The effects of canvassing, telephone calls, and direct mail on voter turnout: A field experiment. *American Political Science Review, 94*(3), 653-663.-->